-- 1. Boundary treatments must complement the rural and historic character of the area and support will be given to boundary treatments comprising native species hedges, stone walls or other local vernacular materials. - 2.
-Development on the edge of settlements must include landscaping and natural boundary treatments to create a soft transition between the built and rural areas. - 3.
-Development must take account of the area's topography and avoid harmful visual impacts on the wider rural area, including long-distance views. - 4.
-Development should take opportunities to enhance and have no adverse impact on views along the Goyt Valley.
+- 1. Boundary treatments should complement the rural and historic character of the area and support will be given to boundary treatments comprising native species hedges, stone walls or other local vernacular materials. - 2.
+Development of new buildings or large extensions to existing buildings on the edge of settlements should include landscaping and natural boundary treatments to create a soft transition between the built and rural areas. - 3.
+Development should take account of the area's topography and avoid harmful visual impacts on the wider rural area.
+Development proposals that are likely to affect the long-distance views identified on the map on page 51 of the Neighbourhood Plan must demonstrate how the form and layout of the development have considered those long-distance views. - 4.
+Development of new buildings or large extensions to existing buildings should have no significant adverse impact on views along the Goyt Valley. - 5.
+Development must preserve or enhance and not harm the rural and open landscape character within the Peak District National Park and its setting.